AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/get-to-know-the-acrobat-dc-interface.md

 Learn how the Acrobat interface makes it easy to access files and tools across desktop, web, and mobile devices with a consistent workspace experience.

+>[!TIP]
+>
+>Interested in learning about the new workspace experience that you can activate in Acrobat?
+Check out [New workspace experience](new-workspace.md).

 >[!VIDEO](https://video.tv.adobe.com/v/337971?hidetitle=true)